Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental, and always interesting.

-I hope that along the way you will learn a few techniques which you may not have encountered elsewhere.
-My aim is always to make wet felting interesting and very easy for everyone.
+I hope that, along the way, you will learn a few techniques that you may not have encountered elsewhere.
+I aim always to make wet felting interesting and easy for everyone.

 Start by pulling off a piece of white wool roving which should fit comfortably around the ball with just a small overlap.
 The loose ends should then be needle felted to the ball.